Affliction (1997 film): Production

 According to Paul Schrader, he came across a paperback copy of the novel in a bookstore and bought it after he was "grabbed" by its first sentence.
 After he finished reading the book, Schrader bought the film rights from Russell Banks.
 The director said in an interview with Filmmaker that he identified with the characters in the story: "I had a very strong father and an older male sibling.
 My father was not abusive, he was not alcoholic, but there were enough similarities.
 I came from that part of the country with long cold winters, so I knew these people, and I knew their violence."
 Although it has been compared to his previous films (e.g. Taxi Driver, American Gigolo and Light Sleeper), Schrader has stated that the ending of Affliction was what made it different from them: "One of the differences between things that I have written and Russell's book is that I tend to end my pieces on a kind of grace note, and this one has none.
 I like some sense of moral grace.
 But Affliction is pretty bleak at the end."
 He also added, "I view the film as a collaboration between myself and Russell Banks."

 Nick Nolte was Schrader's first choice for the role of Wade Whitehouse.
 Schrader told Charlie Rose that he envisioned Nolte in his mind while he was writing the script.
 According to Schrader, he offered Nolte the part five years before filming began, when the actor had become a bankable star following his success with the box office hits The Prince of Tides and Cape Fear, both released in 1991.
 Although Nolte was interested in playing Wade, Schrader could not afford him at first.
 It was not until five years later when Nolte agreed to do Affliction for less money.
-However, Nolte claims he initially turned it down because he was working on other projects at the time and that he was not ready to portray the role.
+However, Nolte says he initially turned it down because he was working on other projects at the time and that he was not ready to portray the role.
 It was Nolte who brought Affliction to the attention of Bart Potter, the head of Largo Entertainment.
 Nolte told Rose that by the time the five years passed by, "I think I understood Wade better."
 Schrader also admitted that the five years of preparation helped Nolte's performance.
 In addition to acting in the film, Nolte also served as one of its executive producers.